chain-lib/chain-lib/packages/cardano-api/README.md

 ```
 Returns the transaction hash, if transaction was submitted successfully, otherwise throws an error.

-# Default Plugins
+# Default OnchainData Plugin
+If you want to create your own package than find the abstract class [here](https://github.com/chain-lib/chain-lib/tree/main/packages/cardano-api/src/OnchainData/AbstractOnchainData.ts)

 ## Blockfrost
-This plugin is for getting external data from the blockchain.
-Its namespace is data.
-If you make a plugin with the name data, and another plugin uses it, you can get offchain data using your api as opposed to this one.
-This currently allows you to make api calls based on a variable for ipfs, otherwise it will check the user, and check if they are using the testnet or the mainnet and make the appropriate api call.
-You do not need every key, primarily mainnet / testnet depending on what your application is doing.
-Please do not hard code your api keys.
-Use environmental variables.
+This plugin is for getting external data from the blockchain via blockfrost.
+It follows the abstractOnchainData class.

 ```javascript
 import { CardanoAPI, Blockfrost } from @chain-lib/cardano-api;